Collective Trust Tiers

 Collective Trust Tiers are the very first step towards establishing a connection between one’s positive impact in the ecosystem and access to different types of work, grants, and roles within the Collective.
 Over time, Trust Tiers will become more robust as they incorporate Attestations and impact scores derived from one’s activity in the ecosystem.

-This is the first iteration of Collective Trust Tiers, which we will run as an experiment in Season 4.
+The first iteration of Collective Trust Tiers was run as an experiment in Season 4.
+The Trust Tiers have been updated for Season 5, based on delegate feedback.
 Both Tiers and their criteria are subject to change based on feedback.
-If continued for future Seasons, they may be ratified by the Token House.
 Over time, we expect Tiers to be based on Collectively agreed upon trust scores, calculated using Attestations.

 Initially, Trust Tiers will be used to:

-• Establish transparent standards for contribution and grant eligibility, specifically:
+• Establish transparent standards for contribution and grant eligibility

 • Help people understand the types of contributions (and, over time, Attestations) we think are important for establishing the basis of reputation in the Collective

-• Has never done work for or with the Optimism Collective before or has never received retroPGF
+• Has never done work for or with the Optimism Collective before and has never received retroPGF

-• Has done work for or with the Optimism Collective at least once before or previously received retroPGF
+• Has done work for or with the Optimism Collective at least once before or has received over 10k OP via retroPGF

 • Has repeatedly done work for the Optimism Collective or has received over 50k OP via retroPGF